arangodb/arangodb/Documentation/Books/Manual/Deployment/StandaloneAgency/README.md

 ./arangod --agency.activate true --agency.size 3 --agency.my-address tcp://localhost:8551 --server.authentication false --server.endpoint tcp://0.0.0.0:8551 --agency.endpoint tcp://localhost:8531 agency-8551
 ```

 The parameter `agency.endpoint` is the key ingredient for the second and third instances to find the first instance and thus form a complete agency.
-Please refer to the the shell-script `scripts/startStandaloneAgency.sh` on github or in the source directory.
+Please refer to the the shell-script `scripts/startStandaloneAgency.sh` on GitHub or in the source directory.

 Key-value-store API
 -------------------